rehypejs/rehype-minify/packages/rehype-preset-minify/readme.md

 ## When should I use this?

-You can use this plugin when you want to improve the size of HTML documents.
+You can use this preset when you want to improve the size of HTML documents.

 ## Install